hkjn/src/infra/README.md

-# hkjninfra
+# infra

-Repo hkjninfra holds infrastructure configs for hkjn.me and other projects.
+This directory holds infrastructure configs and tools for the hkjn.me site and other projects.

 ## Dockerized Terraform